VictorMusiwa/persian-hugo/exampleSite/content/post/post-1.md

 ---
-title: "Building an interface between people and nature"
+title: "Mission to assist organizations in leveraging the power of information systems to achieve strategic and operational excellence."
 date: 2020-05-12T12:14:34+06:00
 image: "images/post/post-1.jpg"
 author: "John Doe" # use capitalize